Quang44556/ImageGallery/README.md

 ## Main features
 - Manage images in device
-- Create, delete, search albums
+- Create, delete, search for albums
-- Share image through Facebook, Gmail, Drive,...
+- Share images through Facebook, Gmail, Drive,..
-- Add images and albums to favorite
+- Add images and albums to favorites
-- Backup images by signing in Google account
+- Backup images by signing in to a Google account
-- Search for images on the internet and navigate users to website containing those images
+- Search for images on the internet and navigate users to websites containing those images

 __Thanks for reading!__